November 13-17, 2023

 Dive deeper with our selection of interactive StoryMaps:

 Growing towards a sustainable future – Explore sustainability and the United Nations Sustainable Development Goals through activities and resources which support the idea that all actions — no matter how big or small — are essential for ensuring a sustainable future.

 Indigenous languages across Canada – From those that have thousands of speakers to those with only a few, explore the languages of Indigenous Peoples in Canada.

 Treaties and Agreements in Canada – Delve into an introduction about treaties and agreements between Canada and Indigenous Peoples.

 Indigenous women in STEM – Learn about how Indigenous women are bringing together traditional knowledge and Western science.

 Why we explore space – Discover how exploring the cosmos enhances our lives here on Earth and helps us learn more about our planet and ourselves.

 Other amazing resources!

 There are many more amazing resources to explore for Geography Awareness Week and beyond.
 Here are a few highlights:

-- Ocean, Freshwater, and Us – This Giant Floor Map highlights the foundational connections between us and the ocean and fresh water that surround and sustain us.
+- Great Canadian Electricity Map – This Giant Floor Map highlights the diversity of energy sources in Canada and the complexity of energy production and transmission across the Canadian landscape.
 You can book this map and accompanying activities for free!